-SINGERS: PLEASE NOTE!
+Singers: Please Note!
 We’re planning on performing a couple of arrangements for SATB vocal quartet and big band.
-Please contact Dick Forman if you’re interested in auditioning.

 The Jazz Workshop provides a weekly opportunity for jazz students to work on repertoire development, jazz idiom and theory, improvisation and playing in small groups.
 Previous jazz experience is not necessary, but competency on your instrument is required.
 Beginning jazz players are welcome; advanced students are encouraged to participate.
-Combo performances are encouraged and supported in spaces around campus, at 51 Main (the College’s downtown bistro) and in presentations in the Center for the Arts.
+Combo performances are encouraged and supported in spaces around campus, and in presentations in the Center for the Arts.

-The workshop meets on Thursdays, from 4:30 to 6:30 in the Center for the Arts, room 221.
+The workshop meets on Thursdays, from 4:30 to 6:30 p.m. in the Center for the Arts, room 221.
 Auditions are not required.
-For more information and to be added to the mailing list please contact Dick Forman at Forman@middlebury.edu

 We’re happy to feature several recordings of our current and former students.
 The recordings were made at performances in the MCA Concert Hall, using two fixed microphones mounted over the stage.
 The recording results are, unfortunately, not studio-quality, but the samples will give you an idea of the material we play and the great music we make together.